iluwatar/java-design-patterns/producer-consumer/README.md

 ## Intent of Producer-Consumer Design Pattern

-The Producer-Consumer design pattern is used to decouple the tasks of producing and consuming data, enabling a producer to generate data and a consumer to process that data concurrently without direct dependency on each other.
+The Producer-Consumer design pattern, a critical component for concurrent Java applications, is used to decouple the tasks of producing and consuming data, enabling a producer to generate data and a consumer to process that data concurrently without direct dependency on each other.

 ## Detailed Explanation of Producer-Consumer Pattern with Real-World Examples

 Real-world example

-> A real-world example of the Producer-Consumer design pattern can be found in a factory assembly line.
+> In a typical car manufacturing setup, the Producer-Consumer pattern facilitates synchronous operations, ensuring efficient assembly and installation processes.
 Imagine a car manufacturing plant where different stages of production occur.
 The "producer" could be the station that assembles car engines, while the "consumer" could be the station that installs the engines into car bodies.
 The engines are placed onto a conveyor belt (acting as a buffer) once they are assembled.
 The installation station takes engines off the conveyor belt to install them into cars.
 This allows the engine assembly and engine installation processes to operate independently, with the conveyor belt managing the synchronization between these two stages.
 If the assembly station produces engines faster than the installation station can install them, the excess engines are temporarily stored on the conveyor belt.
 Conversely, if the installation station needs engines but the assembly station is temporarily halted, it can still work on the engines available on the belt.

 In plain words